mathiasclari/MathiasClari/README.md

   <h3>👋 Introduction</h3>
   Hello!, here is some more info about me and my current projects.
 Sorry if it's too much, you don't really need to read all of that.
 So..
 My name is Mathias and I am 18 years old Game Developer who started his coding journey with game called Minecraft.
 In the middle of June 2022 I officialy quit Minecraft Development and switched to Game Development, and Softwere Development!

-I am also learning App/Game Development and Cyber Security
 <hr>
 <h3> 💻I use this programs...</h3>
 <div align="center">